patricklafrance/wmfnext-shell/README.md

 };
 ```

+> **Note**
-The previous Webpack configuration is for *development only* and implies that the project is using TypeScript and transpile directly with `tsc`.
+> The previous Webpack configuration is for *development only* and implies that the project is using TypeScript and transpile directly with the `tsc` CLI.
+>
+> As the project is configured to use [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) by default, this example is using ESM syntax instead of [CommonJS](https://en.wikipedia.org/wiki/CommonJS) which is what most are used to.
+If you're Webpack file use CommonJS, import the `wmfnext-remote-loader/createModuleFederationConfiguration.cjs` file instead.
+>
+> ```js
+> // remote - webpack.dev.cjs
+>
+> const createRemoteConfiguration = require("wmfnext-remote-loader/createModuleFederationConfiguration.cj);
+> ```

+Again, you probably noticed that the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) is configured with the output of the  `createRemoteConfiguration()` function.
+The function has an identical signature as the `createHostConfiguration()` function described in the previous section and serve the same purpose, e.g. gentle the configuration of the plugin and ensure the shell conventions are followed.

-By convention, remote modules using the shell, must configure `ModuleFederationPlugin` with:
+The shell conventions are in fact quite simple, there's only one!
+A remote module using the shell, must configure `ModuleFederationPlugin` with:

 ```js
 {